Cuscuton Inflation: Conclusions

 Another way to look for specific signatures of (generalized) cuscuton models (w.r.t to standard single-field models of inflation) is represented by primordial non-Gaussianity.
 We have analyzed the bispectrum by expanding the cubic action from the start in orders of the slow-roll parameters.
-For generalized cuscuton models inside the GLPV class the non-gaussianities are proportional to the slow-roll parameter similar to the conventional canonical single scalar field models.
+For generalized cuscuton models the non-gaussianities are proportional to the slow-roll parameter similar to the conventional canonical single scalar field models.
 Indeed, for the original cuscuton model in the case of a power-law scenario there is no difference to the usual canonical inflation model up-to-leading order in slow-roll.
 Therefore, they are outside the current reach of experimental constraints.
-However, for generalized cuscuton outside the GLPV class by introducing a ``kinetic detuning" term we can obtain a bispectrum which is different and enhanced w.r.t the one from standard models of inflation so that it might be in the reach of current constraints.
-This class of models is further interesting since it can provide a viable power-law inflation model without the need of pathological features as superluminal propagation of gravitational waves.
+However, generalized cuscuton provide, in general, a different shape for the bispectrum which might be possible to test in future experiments.